-FM was one of the founders of Slavic linguistics.
-Perhaps because of his Slovenian background he claimed Slovenia as the Urheimat of the Slavs.
+Miklosich was one of the founders of Slavic linguistics.
+Perhaps because of his Slovenian background he claimed Slovenia to be the Urheimat of the Slavs.
 In politics (as moderate liberal) he worked from 1848 vigorously for the sake of Slovenia and influenced on the Austrian school reform.
 He knew many languages and was also a noted scholar of Albanian and of Gipsy languages.
 He was the first to show the strong Greek element in Romani dialects all over Europe.
 He established the place of Slavic languages in comparative IE linguistics, until then more or less neglected.

 Publications: “Sanskrit und Slawisch”, Jbb. der Literatur 105, 1844, 43-70.